 Treatment of Dependent Personality Disorder

-The most helpful treatment of DPD is a long-term psychotherapy.
-The purpose of this therapy is to help a person with a dependent personality to gain self-confidence and healthy relationship.
+The most helpful treatment of DPD is long-term psychotherapy.
+The purpose of this therapy is to help a person with a dependent personality to gain self-confidence and a healthy relationship.
 Through cognitive-behavioral therapy (CBT), a person with DPD will be trained to develop assertiveness.
-This treatment process will help a person with DPD to gain positive evaluation of his/her true potential.
+This treatment process will help a person with DPD to gain a positive evaluation of his/her true potential.

 I’m a licensed psychometrician, author, and blogger.
 I’m currently working as a University instructor teaching psychology.
 I love writing and doing psychological research.